Can images help recognize entities? A study of the role of images for Multimodal NER: Abstract

 \section{Abstract}

 Multimodal named entity recognition (MNER) requires to bridge the gap between language understanding and visual context.
-Due to advances in natural language processing (NLP) and computer vision (CV), many neural techniques have been proposed to incorporate images into the NER task.
-In this work, we conduct a detailed analysis of current state-of-the-art fusion techniques for MNER and describe scenarios where adding information from the image does not always result in boosts in performance.
+While many multimodal neural techniques have been proposed to incorporate images into the MNER task, the model's ability to leverage multimodal interactions remains poorly understood.
+In this work, we conduct in-depth analyses of existing multimodal fusion techniques from different perspectives and describe the scenarios where adding information from the image does not always boost performance.
 We also study the use of captions as a way to enrich the context for MNER.
-We provide extensive empirical analysis and an ablation study on three datasets from popular social platforms to expose the situations where the approach is beneficial.
+Experiments on three datasets from popular social platforms expose the bottleneck of existing multimodal models and the situations where using captions is beneficial. \footnote{We release the code at \url{https://github.com/RiTUAL-UH/multimodal_NER}.}